OpenZeppelin/openzeppelin-relayer-sdk/README.md

 - Support for multiple blockchain networks (EVM, Solana)
 - TypeScript typings for better development experience
 - Built-in configuration management

+## Architecture

+The SDK is built on top of an OpenAPI-generated TypeScript client that communicates with the OpenZeppelin Relayer API.
+It uses Axios for HTTP requests and provides type-safe interfaces for all API operations.

 ## Usage Examples